 It is worth noting that the underestimation of object numerosity in our study was numerically not dramatic.
-For instance, in Experiment 1, a typically structured scene needed just one object more to be judged as containing an equal number of objects as an atypical one.
 However, our task forced participants to individuate separate objects.
 This individuation may override grouping processes to some extent, leading to an underestimation of grouping effects in scenarios where individuation is not explicitly required.
 In many real-world situations, groups of objects are entirely task irrelevant, so that they can be easily suppressed to facilitate the processing of task-relevant information (see Kaiser et al., 2014).
 In such situations, complexity may be reduced much more drastically than in our task.

 Finally, our study uses a very specific class of stimuli: schematic scene miniatures that are mimicking the structure of natural scenes but are not faithfully resembling all aspects of everyday environments.
 Future studies need to test whether similar effects can be found in real-world scene photographs that are structured to varying degrees.
-Furthermore, it will be interesting to see whether our results extend to grouping processes for other visual content, such as action-related grouping of objects (Humphreys & Riddoch, 2007) or social relations among human agents (Papeo, 2020).
+Furthermore, it will be interesting to see whether our results extend to grouping processes for other visual content, such as actionrelated grouping of objects (Humphreys & Riddoch, 2007) or social relations among human agents (Papeo, 2020).

-Together, our study provides novel evidence for a reduction of perceived complexity in structured natural scenes.
-This underestimation can render numerosity estimation in natural scenes less accurate, particularly when many objects are present.
-On the flipside, it likely mirrors a reduction of the effective complexity of natural scenes, caused by object grouping processes in the visual system.
+Together, our study provides novel evidence for an underestimation of object numerosity in structured natural scenes.
+This underestimation likely mirrors a reduction of the effective complexity of natural scenes, caused by object grouping processes in the visual system.
 This reduction of complexity may be critical for adaptive visual cognition in real-world environments.